jwodder/kbits/src/posts/auto-post-release.rst

               GH_TOKEN: ${{ secrets.GITHUB_TOKEN }}

 Now you want to insert further workflow steps that will be triggered whenever ``auto shipit`` successfully creates a new release.
+Just adding the steps and nothing else directly to the workflow won't work, as ``auto shipit`` doesn't always create a new release, such as when a pull request with a ``skip-release`` label is merged, or when a pull request without a ``release`` label is merged while ``onlyPublishWithReleaseLabel`` is set to ``true``.
+So we need some logic to test whether there's a new release.

 Theoretically, one option would be to create a separate workflow that runs whenever a new tag is pushed or a new GitHub release is created, but this won't work with an out-of-the-box setup; ``auto`` uses ``GITHUB_TOKEN`` to create the tag & release, and GitHub Actions workflows `specifically do not trigger`__ on events performed with a ``GITHUB_TOKEN``.
-You could get this to work by passing ``auto`` a personal access token instead of ``GITHUB_TOKEN``, but there's a more direct way to make this work instead that also lets you keep your release-related workflow steps in a single file.
+You could get this approach to work by passing ``auto`` a personal access token instead of ``GITHUB_TOKEN``, but there's a more direct way to make this work instead that also lets you keep your release-related workflow steps in a single file.

 __ https://docs.github.com/en/free-pro-team@latest/actions/reference/
    events-that-trigger-workflows#triggering-new-workflows-using-a-personal-